-The principal objective of the agreement of the pact was the principle of “self-determination of nationalities,” and it was an effort to give the non-Hungarians their national lands.
+The principal objective of the pact’s agreement was the principle of “self-determination of nationalities,” and it was an effort to give the non-Hungarians their national lands.

 The present-day borders of Hungary are equal as those set by the Treaty of Trianon.